Erragadda metro station

 The Erragadda metro station is located on the Red Line of the Hyderabad Metro, India.
-This station was opened to public on 2017.
-It is near to Shivalayam Temple, Food Corporation Of India, and Bharat Petroleum.
+It was opened to the public in 2017.
+It is near Shivalayam Temple, Food Corporation of India, and Bharat Petroleum.

 History

-It was opened on 29 November 2017.
+The stations was opened on 29 November 2017.

-The station

 Structure

-Erragadda elevated metro station situated on the Red Line of Hyderabad Metro.
+This elevated metro station is situated on the Red Line of Hyderabad Metro.

 Facilities

 The stations have staircases, elevators and escalators from the street level to the platform level which provide easy and comfortable access.
-Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including differently-abled and elderly citizens.
+Operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including disabled and elderly citizens.